nehajire/Password-generator/README.md

-# Random password generator
+# Password generator
- Random password generator
+  password generator
-this code is for Random password generator in python programming language
+this code is for Password generator in python programming language